chrismojekwu/chrismojekwu/README.md

 🔭 I’m currently working on

-- [Transit](https://www.transit-chi.com/) .. an automated bus tracker for the city of Chicago
+- [Transit](https://www.transit-chi.com/) .. an automated CTA tracker for the city of Chicago